-At the end of the reporting period, the directors performed an impairment assessment on the trade receivables arising from corporate finance advisory services with reference to a valuation prepared by an independent professional valuer.
-Having performed the impairment assessment, the directors concluded that an allowance for ECL for trade receivables of approximately HK\$645,000 (2021: \$64,000) was required for the year ended 31 December 2022.
-As such, an additional allowance for ECL for trade receivables amounted to HK\$581,000 was recognised for the year ended 31 December 2022.
+At the end of the reporting year, the directors performed an impairment assessment on the expected credit losses ("ECL") for trade receivables arising from corporate finance advisory services and advising on securities and asset management services with reference to a valuation prepared by an independent professional valuer.
+Having performed the impairment assessment, the directors concluded that an allowance for ECL for trade receivables of approximately HK\$1.55 million (2022: approximately HK\$645,000) was required for the year ended 31 December 2023.
+As such, an additional allowance for ECL for trade receivables amounted to HK\$910,000 was recognised for the year ended 31 December 2023.
 The allowance for ECL for trade receivables were assessed on both individual and collective basis.
 The increase in allowance for ECL for trade receivables in the current year reflected the increase in credit risks since initial recognition.
+The directors of the Company strives to adhere to the credit policy of the Group and vigorously pursued effective recovery strategies of the Group's accounts receivable.
+Subsequent to the year end and as at the date of this report, approximately 64% of the gross accounts receivable were recovered.

-As at 31 December 2022, the Group had total assets of approximately HK\$32.16 million (2021: approximately HK\$38.51 million).
-The net assets value of the Group was approximately HK\$24.06 million as at 31 December 2022 (2021: approximately HK\$31.44 million).
+As at 31 December 2023, the Group had total assets of approximately HK\$42.76 million (2022: approximately HK\$32.16 million).
+The net assets value of the Group was approximately HK\$24.58 million as at 31 December 2023 (2022: approximately HK\$24.06 million).